 After Nancy Pelosi’s visit to Taiwan in August 2022 and media reporting on the “Pelosi effect”, describing the piling amount of delegations from various countries, CHOICE tracked the visits from the EU and EU countries to explore whether this 2022 trend differs from previous years.

 Due to the COVID-19 traveling restrictions, the number of visits steeply declined in 2020 with only one delegation from the Czech Republic led by the President of the Senate Miloš Vystrčil visiting Taiwan.
-In 2022, the number of visits (and also the number of visits scheduled for the rest of 2022) suggests that the frequency of delegations to Taiwan may start to return to its pre-pandemic level.
+The number of delegations which visited Taiwan in 2022 suggests that the frequency of delegations to Taiwan may start to return to its pre-pandemic level.

 This interactive visualization allows to filter the information according to your needs.
 Filter the data based on the country by clicking on the country on the map or browse through the EU data using the flag icon.
 See the data for a specific year by clicking on the year in the graph.
 In case you have any suggestions or spot any incorrect data, reach out to firstname.lastname@example.org